 According to the U. S. Bureau of Labor Statistics, the 2019 median pay for actuaries was $108,350 per year, and employment of actuaries is projected to grow 18 percent from 2019 to 2029, much faster than the average for all occupations.
 Actuary has consistently been rated one of the top four jobs offering high pay with excellent job security and the opportunity to participate in high-level business decision making.
-In this program, our faculty strives for excellence in teaching and research.
-Our priority is to provide a quality learning experience for our students.

 For the most up to date list of courses and course descriptions, please visit WebSTAR.